 Experiences in life tend to shape our personalities.
 They shape how we perceive life as whole, how to handle different kinds of people, how to carry out ourselves in different kinds of situation.
 In as much as experiences may impact our behaviors I strongly believe in one ideal (David Hume,2007).
 These are normally shaped by ones cultural and genetic background, based on trait approach, which argues that one’s traits are constant throughout one’s life.
 Being a student leader I was faced with a challenging situation; I had to represent my colleagues to protect a resource which was of critical importance and wellbeing to the whole fraternity in the institution.
 I had to exhibit the best possible approach to get members of the top management to come to an agreement.
 I mainly employed use of dialogue, brainstorming, suggesting solutions and critical analysis of the best possible way to address the issue.
 In this situation, I did a lot of analytical and critical thinking (David Hume,2007).

 I stuck to my beliefs on the best ways to solve the issue at hand.
 I had to get the concerned persons together to reason out with them to find a lasting situation.
-On the ideals of humanistic approach which states that situations or circumstances do not necessarily make an individual's behavior and is entirely based on personal choice, when confronted with an issue I take upon myself to bring out what I believe in rather than exhibit a behavior to suit other people's opinions (David Hume,2007).
+On the ideas of humanistic approach which states that situations or circumstances do not necessarily make an individual's behavior and is entirely based on personal choice, when confronted with an issue I take upon myself to bring out what I believe in rather than exhibit a behavior to suit other people's opinions (David Hume,2007).
 I strongly believe that through interaction with individual from diverse cultural backgrounds, it has shaped my perception toward life situations that require making sound decisions.
 I have also acquired certain beliefs through experience and training.
 In certain situations, I usually employ the best possible strategies to handle the situation (ERIC SHANNON, 2011).

 In some circumstances, one can be forced to behave in a particular way in order to confront a situation in the best way possible.
 It however does not mean that I show inconsistency in personality.
 According to trait based approach theory traits of a person remain fairly constant throughout one’s life.
 Basing on my beliefs and other notions of life that I have learnt through interaction, I usually speak out what I believe in based on free will.
 The humanistic approach, states that individuals have a free will to choose how to portray a trait (ERIC SHANNON, 2011).
 However it allows for one to compromise their beliefs to please others in some situations which lower self-esteem and therefore one cannot portray self-worth and true self.
 I believe in free will to choose how to handle difficult situations without being manipulated or compromised (ERIC SHANNON, 2011).